grimme-lab/xtb_docs/source/xtb_thermo.rst

    Read a Turbomole Hessian file, use this only when $nomw is not present in control

+--orca
+   Read a Orca .hess file, projection will be performed automatically

 --dftb+
    Read a DFTB+ hessian.out file, projection will be performed automatically